phopley/Bits-and-bobs/README.md

 # Test code for robotic projects
+## mapping_launch
+ROS launch file used to set up parameters for gmapping
 ## odom_test
 odom_test1_node.py
 ROS node that prints out the yaw of a robot in degrees